 Nowadays, technological knowledge is also needed in traditional learning.
 For example, presentations have shifted from manila papers and printed materials to PowerPoint and video presentations.
 Students can also submit requirements electronically these days.
 Another thing is that it has become a necessary skill for learners and teachers alike to be able to surf—and document, collect and examine data from—the internet.

 Cost is one of the key factors in both traditional and e-learning.
 Traditional learning is usually more expensive than e-learning.
 This is because you have to factor your costs for almost everything—such as the facilitator fee, the location rental, equipment rental, food and drinks (if applicable), and printing of materials.
 This happens for both basic and advanced education.
 On the other hand, e-learning has a lot of more affordable options.
 You can pick and choose only those that you can afford, and don’t have to pay for something beyond your ability.

 So, is e-learning more effective for students?
 The answer: it depends.
 You have to keep in mind that just like other learners, different students learn in different ways.
 Some are more engaged during traditional or classroom learning, while some produce better results when presented with e-learning.
 Evaluate carefully if e-learning is right for your organization and what types of learners are your students, and then implement the most effective learning method for them, may it be traditional, or e-learning.

-If you’re looking for an alternative learning system or an e-learning system for your organization, the Learning Management System powered by People Dynamics, Inc. is just for you!
-Match your students’ learning needs with more than 300 affordable online courses in the Learning Management System (LMS).
-For more information, email us at firstname.lastname@example.org or fill up this form.
+If you’re looking for an alternative learning system or an e-learning system for your organization, the LearnED, a learning management system powered by People Dynamics, Inc. is just for you!
+Match your students’ learning needs with LearnED, your sustainable distance-learning solution.
+For more information, email us at firstname.lastname@example.org or contact us through our website.